• Skip to main content

 • Upload a video introducing yourself and your approach to working with young singers (maximum 3 minutes)

-Both links should be uploaded to YouTube with links included on your YapTracker application.
+IMPORTANT: Both videos should be uploaded to YouTube with links included on your YapTracker application.

-Finalists will be notified for a Skype interview with the Artistic Staff.
+If needed, finalists may be notified for a Zoom interview with the artistic staff.

 Back to Programs